acupofweb/wptv-tutorial/SCRIPT.md

-*Hi, this is a tutorial to show you how to edit raw videos before submitting them to Wordpress Tv.
+*Hi, this is a tutorial to show you how to edit raw videos before submitting them to WordPress Tv.

-*The main goal of this tutorial is to learn how to cut unwanted part of the video, usually at the beginning or at the end of the video, how to add intro and outro slides (more info here: https://make.wordpress.org/tv/handbook/video-editing/#3-add-intro-and-outro-panels) and, if needed, presentations slides
+*The main goal of this tutorial is to learn how to cut unwanted part of the video, usually at the beginning or at the end of the video, or in case of unwanted interruption during the talk, how to add intro and outro slides (more info here: https://make.wordpress.org/tv/handbook/video-editing/#3-add-intro-and-outro-panels) and, if needed, presentations slides

 *In this tutorial we're going to use Shotcut, a multiplatform and open source video editor.
 You can download the version for your operating system from the official site shotcut.org.